- Home

 Children’s prepaid debit cards to help them manage money

-GoHenry: this service is free for the first 30 days and then charges £3.99 a month.
+GoHenry: this service is free for the first 30 days and then charges £3.99 a month for the Everyday plan.
+Other plans are available offering cashback or family membership, with monthly costs up to £9.99.
 You set up your own account and link it to an account for your child or grandchild.

 Features: You can transfer ‘pocket money’ regularly from your GoHenry account to your child’s and he or she can spend this money on their debit card.
 They can’t go overdrawn on it.
 Your child can receive extra money for completing certain tasks and can set spending goals.
 The account comes with a prepaid Visa card which your child can use in shops or online according to the rules you’ve set (for example, limiting them to high street only, online only or barring them from cash machine withdrawals).
 You can block or unblock the card and you can see their spending in real time.